createanapi-nuget/createanapi-docs/docs/source/auth-repository/dotnet/index.rst

 AuthRepositoryUserGetList
 """""""""""""""""""""""""""""""""""""""""""

-Returns an item by id.
+Returns a list of users in auth repository

 .. code-block:: csharp
    :linenos: